frankframework/frank-manual/docs/source/horizonsInsertDb.rst

 * Copy the booking XML presented in :ref:`horizonsInterfaces` to some file.
 * Edit that file to update the ``id`` attribute of the ``<booking>`` element.
 This corresponds to the primary key of database table "booking".
 You need a value that differs from the values you applied so far.
-* In the console, go to Test Pipeline.
+* In the console, go to Testing | Test Pipeline.
 Run the "IngestBooking" adapter with your booking XML.
 * In the console, go to JDBC | Execute Query.
 * Run the following query: ``SELECT * FROM booking``.
 * Check that there is a row with the values you had in your XML.